How Billy Graham became the most famous preacher in America

 Graham persuaded organizers to spend $25,000 on billboards, radio spots and newspaper ads coaxing Californians to visit the "Canvas Cathedral" and hear "America's Sensational Young Evangelist Preach."

-Graham preached with a passion that surprised even his longtime colleagues, according to William Martin's biography, "A Prophet with Honor."
+He preached with a passion that surprised even his longtime colleagues, according to William Martin's biography, "A Prophet with Honor."

-He marched across the stage like a soldier, chopping the air with his arms, his long fingers pointing the ways to heaven or to hell, his Carolina tenor warning Angelenos that the wages of their many sins is spiritual death.
+He marched across the stage like a soldier, chopping the air with his arms, his long fingers pointing the ways to heaven or to hell, his Carolina tenor warning that the wages of sin is spiritual death.

 In a subtle dig at Templeton, Graham said one night, "When God gets ready to shake America, he may not take the Ph.D. and the D.D. -- God may choose a country boy.
 God may choose the man that no one knows, a little nobody, to shake America for Jesus Christ in this day, and I pray that he would!"